opro/opro/README.md

       config.request_permissions = [:write, :email, :picture, :whatever]

-You can then restrict access using the custom permissions by calling `require_oauth_permissions` which takes the same arguments as `before_filter`
+You can then restrict access using the custom permissions by calling `require_oauth_permissions`, which takes the same arguments as `before_filter`:

       require_oauth_permissions :email, :only => :index

 You can also skip permissions using `skip_oauth_permissions`.
-By default permissions will just check to see if a client has the permission, and will allow the action if it is present.
-If you want to implement custom permission checks you can write custom methods using the pattern `oauth_client_can_#{permission}?` for example if you were restricting the `:email` permission, you would create a method.
+By default, permissions will just check to see if a client has the permission and will allow the action if it is present.
+If you want to implement custom permission checks, you can write custom methods using the pattern `oauth_client_can_#{permission}?`.
+For example, if you were restricting the `:email` permission, you would create a method:

       def oauth_client_can_email?
         # ...